 FSA-2370 should not be obtained until a review of borrower training requirements is completed.
 FSA-2370 is not considered part of a complete application.
-Approving official must make a determination on training requirements for each loan in the package.
+Approving official --must make a determination on training requirements for each loan in the package and sign FSA-2370.--

---[7 CFR 764.453(b)] The Agency will grant a waiver for training in financial management under the following conditions:
+[7 CFR 764.453(b)] The Agency will grant a waiver for training in financial management under the following conditions: